 As a parent you are entitled to 1 week of standard leave after your partner gives birth.
 In addition, you can also take a further 5 weeks’ paid leave after your child is born.

-You will not be entitled to a higher benefit or more leave if you have a multiple birth.
+Please note: You will not be entitled to extra leave if you have a multiple birth.

 In order to qualify for additional partner’s leave the following must apply to you: